 The Ethicon Physiomesh Mesh places patients at higher risk of revision surgeries and hernia recurrence, according to an analysis of the hernia repair product.
-As a result, Johnson & Johnson’s subsidiary Ethicon Inc. recalled it’s Physiomesh in May 2016.
+As a result, Johnson & Johnson’s subsidiary Ethicon Inc. voluntarily withdrew it’s Physiomesh in May 2016.
 The devices can cause complications including infection, organ perforation, chronic nerve damage, and chronic pain.

 If you suffered severe side effects as a result of physiomesh, contact the experienced attorneys at Gary Logsdon & Associates now to get your FREE case consultation.

 Physiomesh is a large pore, flexible composite mesh made of non-absorbable polypropylene and used in minimally invasive ventral hernia repair and other fascial deficiencies.
 A hernia occurs when an organ, intestine or fatty tissue squeezes through a hole or a weak spot in the surrounding muscle or connective tissue.
 A ventral hernia is a bulge through an opening within the abdominal wall muscles.
 Synthetic mesh in hernia repair is preferred over using sutures because it reduces the risk of infection and pain, and provides quicker recovery time.

 The action affects the Ethicon Physiomesh Composite Mesh product line.
 The product codes affected include PHY0715R, PHY1015V, PHY1515Q, PHY1520R, PHY1520V, PHY2025V, PHY2030R, PHY2535V, PHY3035R, and PHY3050R.